jackbittiner/PrimeTime/README.md

 determine whether a number is prime or not.
 The other is to generate the first N primes where N is given as an argument.
 To determine whether a number is prime or not it looks at all the primes that came before it.
 So say we were evaluating the number 11, the primes before it are 2, 3, 5 and 7.
-And because 11 isn't divisible by ant of those numbers, 11 has to be primes.
+And because 11 isn't divisible by any of those numbers, 11 has to be prime.
 So if we take the number 10, that is perfectly divisible by 2 so will be deemed not prime.
 To generate N primes, the getPrimes method increments from 2 and checks each number using the method described before.
 It stops when it reaches N primes.